 Inflammation of the joint lining If you have injured the joint recently and it suddenly becomes painful again, the thin layer of tissue lining the joints and tendons may be inflamed, a condition called traumatic synovitis.
 It usually does not cause any redness or heat You should be able to manage injury-related swelling at home with anti-inflammatory medicines, such as ibuprofen, an icepack and rest.
 Joints - continued Stiffness Joints affected by rheumatoid arthritis can feel stiff.
 For example, if your hands are affected, you may not be able to fully bend your fingers or form a fist.
-Like joint pain, the stiffness is often worse in the morning or after a period of inactivity Morning stiffness that is a symptom of type of arthritis called osteoarthritis, usually wears off within 30 minutes of getting up, but morning stiffness in rheumatoid arthritis often lasts longer than this.
+Like joint pain, the stiffness is often worse in the marping or ofter a paried of inactivity. the morning or after a period of inactivity Morning stiffness that is a symptom of type of arthritis called osteoarthritis, usually wears off within 30 minutes of getting up, but morning stiffness in rheumatoid arthritis often lasts longer than this.
 Swelling, warmth and redness The lining of joints affected by rheumatoid arthritis become inflamed, which can cause the joints to swell, and become hot and tender to touch.
-In some people, firm swellings called rheumatoid nodules can also develop under the skin around affected joints Additional Symptoms Dry mouth eyes are affected e heart or lungs are affected
+In some people, firm swellings called rheumatoid nodules can also develop under the skin around affected joints Additional Symptoms tiredness and a lack of energy a poor appetite Weight loss Dry eyes - if the eyes are affected Dry mouth Chest pain - if the heart or lungs are affected